-I love canning jalapenos and dill relish.
+I love canning jalapeños and dill relish.
 But there’s one pickled food I don’t can.
 And that’s pickle spears!
 I find the canning process makes them soft.
 Instead, I make refrigerator pickles.

 The prep takes about 20 minutes.
 And you don’t need any special equipment.
 Once you make a batch, you’ll understand why I love this recipe.

+- Garlic.
 If you love garlicky pickles, add a few cloves of peeled garlic to the jar before adding the cucumbers.
 For the best garlic flavor, crush or cut the garlic before adding it to the jar.

+- Dill Seed.
 Dill seeds bring the characteristic “dill pickle” flavor to this recipe.
 Fresh dill and dried dill weed aren’t as strong.
 Since these pickles are ready to eat after two days, the dill seeds help to deliver the best flavor.

 You can keep refrigerator pickles for up to six weeks.
 The flavor intensifies the longer you keep them.